-Finally, the conclusion follows by observing that around $z_{\infty}$, we can find an open set $U \subset \RR^w$ for which the statements in the lemma hold (see Theorem \ref{Fconvergence} (3)).
+Finally, the conclusion follows by observing that we can find, around $z_{\infty}$, an open set $U \subset \RR^w$ for which the statements in the lemma hold (see Theorem \ref{Fconvergence} (3)).
 Through the isometric embedding $\iota_w: \RR^w \to Z$, we define $U_z=\iota_w(U)$. \end{proof}

 After possibly shrinking $U_z$, we may find a locally finite cover $\{U_{z_i}\}$ of $\RR_{\t < 0}$.
-Then, using a standard center of mass construction (see, for instance, \cite[Page 1268]{bamler2023compactness}), we can glue all those $\{U_{z_i}\}$ so that the following result holds.
+Then, using a standard center-of-mass construction (see, for instance, \cite[Page 1268]{bamler2023compactness}), we can glue these local pieces so that the following result holds.

 \begin{lem} The set $\RR_{\t < 0}$, which is open in $Z$, can be realized as a Ricci flow spacetime $(\RR_{\t < 0}, \t, \partial_\t, g^Z_t)$.
 Moreover, there exists an increasing sequence $U_1 \subset U_2 \subset \ldots \subset \RR_{\t < 0}$ of open subsets with $\bigcup_{i=1}^\infty U_i = \RR_{\t < 0}$.
-In addition, for sufficiently large $i$, there exist open subsets $V_i \subset M_i \times \III$, time-preserving diffeomorphisms $\phi_i : U_i \to V_i$ and a sequence $\ep_i \to 0$ such that statements (a), (b) and (c) in Theorem \ref{thm:smooth1} hold. \end{lem}
+In addition, for sufficiently large $i$, there exist open subsets $V_i \subset M_i \times \III$, time-preserving diffeomorphisms $\phi_i : U_i \to V_i$ and a sequence $\ep_i \to 0$ such that statements (a), (b), and (c) in Theorem \ref{thm:smooth1} hold. \end{lem}

 Next, we extend the Ricci flow spacetime $\RR_{\t < 0}$ to $\RR$ so that Theorem \ref{thm:smooth1} holds.
-Notice that this follows from the next lemma.
-Indeed, once this lemma is proved, one can find a locally finite cover $\{U_{z_i}\}$ of $\RR$ and then glue them together as Lemma \ref{lem:smooth2}.
+This follows from the next lemma.
+Indeed, once this lemma is proved, one can find a locally finite cover $\{U_{z_i}\}$ of $\RR$ and then glue them together as in Lemma \ref{lem:smooth2}.

-\begin{lem} For any $z \in \RR_{0}$, there exists an open neighborhood $z \in U_z \subset \RR$ such that $U_z$ is realized as a Ricci flow spacetime $(U_z, \t, \partial_{\t^z}, g_t^z)$ defined on a product domain.
-Moreover, for sufficiently large $i$, there exist open subsets $V_i \subset M_i \times \III$, time-preserving and $\partial_{\t}$-preserving diffeomorphisms $\phi_i : U_z \to V_i$, and a sequence $\ep_i \to 0$ such that statements (a), (b) and (c) in Theorem \ref{thm:smooth1} hold with $U_i$ replaced by $U_z$, and in (c), the point $y$ is required to lie in $U_z$. \end{lem}
+\begin{lem} For any $z \in \RR_{0}$, there exists an open neighborhood $z \in U_z \subset \RR$ such that $U_z$ is realized as a Ricci flow spacetime $(U_z, \t, \partial_{\t}, g_t^z)$ defined on a product domain.
+Moreover, for sufficiently large $i$, there exist open subsets $V_i \subset M_i \times \III$, time-preserving and $\partial_{\t}$-preserving diffeomorphisms $\phi_i : U_z \to V_i$, and a sequence $\ep_i \to 0$ such that statements (a), (b), and (c) in Theorem \ref{thm:smooth1} hold with $U_i$ replaced by $U_z$, and in (c), the point $y$ is required to lie in $U_z$. \end{lem}